grype/Ethel/doc/scripting.md

 "Select the first 10 results and cease enumeration" endpoint select: [:each | … ] max: 10.

-“Detect a value.
+"Detect a value.
 Enumeration ceases once a match is found, and the match is returned." endpoint detect: [:each | … ] ifFound: [ :gist | … ].
 ```